hillal20/SenticsSolution/README.md

 5- I did left a file called "smallFile.json" inside the server folder , it has only 2  documents to test the app against monogodb ,  when the ui running for the first time, 6- you need to replace it  the big json file.

+7- the query for the data is made fetch the documents where the instances has more then 5 fields, just to make the heatmap working good

 ## Running the app

 - Open 2 terminal ( one is for the ui and the second is for the server )